wagtail/wagtail/docs/contributing/documentation_guidelines.md

 <summary>Supplementary information</summary>

-This content will be visible when expanding the content.
+This will be visible when expanding the content.

 </details>
 ```

+Example:

 <details>

 <summary>Supplementary information</summary>

-This content will be visible when expanding the content.
+This will be visible when expanding the content.

 </details>